Wednesday, August 30th, 2017

 Unfortunately, you do need to stay on top of your listings, by checking them at least twice a year and whenever your essential information changes.
 Use a spreadsheet to keep track.

-For the major listings (Facebook, Yelp, Google My Business), add new content regularly, such as photos or status updates.
-Set up notifications on these sites to you can respond to new reviews as they come in.
+For the major listings add new content regularly, such as photos or status updates.
+Put it on your work schedule.
+And set up notifications on these sites to you can respond to new reviews as they come in.

-Contractor Nation's local listings team helps home improvement contractors in our network manage their listings.
-With advanced software tools and our Listings Log widget, we audit, correct and monitor listings across the leading local listing platforms and take this time-killing task and get it done!
+BigNet Lead's Local Team helps home improvement contractors in our network manage their listings.
+With advanced software tools and our Listings Log widget, we audit, correct and monitor listings across the leading listing platforms.
+We take this time-killing task and get it done!